 - Too many teeth

-Overcrowding in your child’s mouth could be a sign that they’ll have trouble with their permanent teeth coming in later in life.
+If the baby teeth are crooked due to overcrowding in your child’s mouth, it could be a sign that they’ll have trouble with their permanent teeth coming in later in life.
 You should contact a trusted pediatric dentist to discuss your concerns with your child’s crowded teeth.

 And be sure to clean your baby’s teeth regularly, as cavities can be more common in jaws that are overcrowded, whether your child’s baby teeth come in crooked or straight.